All the communications are performed through Wazuh agents once they are registered to the environment.

 No, all the communications are performed through Wazuh agents.

 Yes, you can access the Wazuh WUI of your environment through your SSO tool.
-To perform this action, you need to contact the Wazuh team through the Help section of your Wazuh Cloud Console.
+To perform this action, you need to contact the Wazuh Support team through the Help section of your Wazuh Cloud Console.

-GET methods of the Elasticsearch API.
+GET methods of the Wazuh indexer API.

 When selecting a region to host your environment, if you are not sure which one is the best option for you, select one that is the closest to your location since this typically reduces latency for indexing and search requests.